We’re all apple lovers, aren’t we?

 If you are not a raisin lover or if you don’t like alcohol, then simply keep those ingredients out of the recipe.

-However, the recipe as I have posted it, is perfect and nothing should be changed, in my opinion.
+However, the recipe as I have posted it, is to perfection and advise that nothing be changed.

 - Couple of Raisins - roughly chopped